geoserver/geoserver-history/doc/docguide/source/style.rst

 Style Guidelines
 ================

 This document provides a set of guidelines to use for all GeoServer project documentation.
-The purpose of which is to ensure that all project documentation remains clear, consistent, and easy to read.
+These guidelines will help to ensure that all project documentation remains clear, consistent, and easy to read.

 Content conventions
 -------------------